shvecht/visbrain/docs/sleep.rst

 The software supports two modes of scoring, to allow scoring of both human or animal data:

-* **In "locked" mode (option "Lock scoring to display" checked), the "scoring window" is always equal to the display window**, and pressing a key will score the whole displayed epoch.
-By default in this mode, the slider step is equal to the duration of the displayed epoch.
-This mode is useful for scoring human datasets.
+* **Locked mode** (when :menuselection:`Display --> Lock scoring to display` is enabled) keeps the scoring window equal to the display window, so pressing a key scores the entire visible epoch.
+The slider step defaults to the display duration, mirroring manual workflows for human datasets.

-* **In "unlocked" mode (option "Lock scoring to display" unchecked), the "scoring window" is independent from the display window**, letting the user score short epochs while visualizing the data around the scored epochs.
-The limits of the scoring window are indicated by vertical bars on the channel plots (which can be hidden by toggling the "Display scoring window" option).
-By entering the "Zoom" mode ("Zoom" in the menu options or shortcut "z"), the user can also zoom into the hypnogram to visualize the stages within the whole displayed epoch, and thus around the scored epoch.
-This is typically useful for scoring animal datasets.
-By default in this mode, the slider step is equal to the duration of the scoring window.
-The software will switch automatically to the "unlocked" mode when explicitly changing the scoring window size.
+* **Unlocked mode** (when :menuselection:`Display --> Lock scoring to display` is cleared) lets the scoring window move independently from the display window, allowing you to label short epochs while retaining surrounding context.
+Vertical bars on the channel plots mark the scoring window and can be toggled via the :menuselection:`Display scoring window` action.
+The :menuselection:`Display --> Zoom` tool (or :kbd:`Z`) refines the hypnogram view around the scored epoch—handy for animal datasets.
+In this mode the slider step follows the scoring window duration, and adjusting the window size automatically disables the locked mode.

 .. warning::